kevineslee56/MTE544_student/rubrics.md

 ## Part 6: 20 marks
 **In-Lab: 20 marks**
 - ```10``` marks for each trajectory: ```0``` for inexecutable code, ```5``` for incorrect motion, and ```8``` for jerky trajectories.
+- If you did not show the motions in the lab to a TA, then you get ```5``` marks (50% off) for each trajectory shown in the plots in the report.

 > 10 x 2 = 20